anatappe/MATILDA/README.md

 ### Workflow

-The MATILDA package consists of four different modules: DDM, HBV, plots, and statistics which have different submodules for the individual steps.
+The MATILDA package consists of four different modules: setting up the parameters, data preprocessing, the actual simulation and plots.
+All modules can be used individually or as one routine called MATILDA_simulation.
 To use the whole package, the following steps are recommended:
-- Read your data and define a spin-up and simulation period.
+- Read your data and set the parameters with the parameter function.
-- If you only use a CSV, define a lapse rate for temperature and precpitation and an elevation difference between your data reference altitude and the mean glacier altitude to downscale your dataframe for the DDM.
+- Define the set up and simulation period.
+One year of setting up is recommended.
+- Define the catchment properties like area and elevation.
+The elevation of your data is required for the downscaling.
 - Define the output frequency (daily, weekly, monthly or yearly).
-- Use the DDM module to calculate the positive degree days and use the output dataset to run the DDM.
-Specify the degree day factors and lapse rates here.
-- Run the HBV model with your dataframe.
-Adjust the parameters for the accordingly.
-If evapotranspiration is not available, it is calculated automatically.
-- Merge the two output dataframe with your observations to calculate the Nash–Sutcliffe model efficiency coefficient and perform a simple statistical analysis using the tools from the stats module.
+- Set all the parameters for the glacier and hydrological routines.
+If no parameters are set, the standart values are used.
+- Run the data preprocessing.
+- Run the actual simulation.
+- The simulation will give you a quick overview over the data and if you have observations, the Nash–Sutcliffe model efficiency coefficient and KGE is calculated.
 - Plot runoff, meteorological parameters, and HBV output series using the plots module.
+- All the output including the plots and parameters can be saved to your computer with the save_output function.

 An example script for the workflow can be found [here](example_workflow.py).